-US woman wanted for husband’s slaying arrested in Rome
+US woman wanted for husband’s 2002 death arrested in Rome

 ROME (AP) - An American woman wanted in the 2002 death of her husband, whose remains were so badly burned they weren’t identified for more than a decade, has been arrested in Rome, police said.

-Rome police said Thursday they arrested Beverly McCallum after she checked into a small Rome hotel.
+Rome police said Thursday they arrested Beverly McCallum overnight after she checked into a small Rome hotel.
 Italian hotels are required to register guests in an online system linked to a police database.

 The process revealed that McCallum had an international arrest warrant against her, according to a police spokeswoman who declined to give her name in line with police policy.